-CITY OF COVINGTON, GEORGIA HUMAN RESOURCES POLICY SAFETY AND ACCIDENT REPORTING

-402.03.6 Accident Reports

-After ensuring that an injured employee has received any necessary first aid, but within twenty-four (24) hours of the accident, the employee's immediate supervisor should complete in detail the City's Accident and Loss Report.
+CITY OF COVINGTON, GEORGIA HUMAN RESOURCES POLICY SAFETY AND ACCIDENT REPORTING NO. 402 employment.
+Refusal to consent to a test when required will result in disciplinary action, up to and including termination.
+Failure to successfully pass such testing will also be grounds for disciplinary action, up to and including termination.
+402.03.6 Accident Reports After ensuring that an injured employee has received any necessary first aid, but within twenty-four (24) hours of the accident, the employee's immediate supervisor should complete in detail the City's Accident and Loss Report.
 The employee or his or her supervisor should report to the Safety/ Risk Manager by the next workday to complete the Worker's Compensation Form, WC 1 if required.

-402.03.7 Accident Report Routing

-Upon receipt of the Accident and Loss Report, the Safety / Risk Manager, will meet with the respective Department Manager to review the circumstances surrounding the accident and the actions recommended removing any hazards that may have contributed to the accident.
+402.03.7 Accident Report Routing Upon receipt of the Accident and Loss Report, the Safety / Risk Manager, will meet with the respective Department Manager to review the circumstances surrounding the accident and the actions recommended removing any hazards that may have contributed to the accident.

-402.03.8 Accident Investigation

-The Safety/Risk Manager or his or her designee and the Department Manager shall investigate the accident as soon as feasible, depending upon its nature and severity.
+402.03.8 Accident Investigation The Safety/Risk Manager or his or her designee and the Department Manager shall investigate the accident as soon as feasible, depending upon its nature and severity.
 If not already investigated, in every case, as soon as possible following receipt of the Accident and Loss Report, the Safety/Risk Manager shall begin an investigation of the accident.

-402.03.9 Follow-up Activities

-The Safety/Risk Manager or his or her designee should follow up to ensure that any corrective action recommended in the Accident and Loss Report agreed to by the departmental Safety Committee Member and approved by the Department Manager is implemented so that the hazard is eliminated.
-The departmental Safety Committee Member will also follow up with the Safety/Risk Manager and the employee Safety Committee to ensure that any identified hazards have been eliminated.

-Approved and Adapted by the Mayor & Council this 3 day of Nove v nbev, 2014.
-Lun ane Kuakt Ronnie Johnston, Mayor $\bigcirc i$ elgh Anne Knight, Cit y Managér
+402.03.9 Follow-up Activities The Safety/Risk Manager or his or her designee should follow up to ensure that any corrective action recommended in the Accident and Loss Report agreed to by the departmental Safety Committee Member and approved by the Department Manager is implemented so that the hazard is eliminated.
+The departmental Safety Committee Member will also follow up with the Safety/Risk Manager and the employee Safety Committee to ensure that any identified hazards have been eliminated. <THE REMAINDER OF THIS PAGE IS BLANK> Approved and Adapted by the Mayor & Council this 3 day of Nove v nbev, 2014.
+Lun ane Kuakt Ronnie Johnston, Mayor Delgh Anne Knight, Cit y Manager